victorjonsson/PHP-Rocker/README.md

 #### 1.1.8
 - Trying to update a user with an already registered e-mail address now results in http status 409 instead of 400
-- Added InstallableInterface to abstract object factories.
+- Abstract object factories now implements InstallableInterface
 - Improved install script, all classes that should run install when app is installed is now declared in config.php
+- Added configuration options for user management and file storage

 #### 1.1.7
 - General improvements in PHP-Rocker\Object\ObjectMetaFactory